 Prior to reporting a concern, complaint, or grievance, the College encourages communication between the parties, when feasible.
 Certainly, the College understands that in some instances, communication may be uncomfortable or inappropriate (examples such as bullying, acts of sexual misconduct, harassment, etc.) or could fail altogether and require intervention.

 As a general rule, dispute resolutions will be available in two formats: the informal/mediation resolution and the formal/administrative investigation.
-The preponderance of the evidence standard is used for determination.
+Please note that the Colleges Title IX Sexual Harassment formal adjudication process has a live hearing component.
+The preponderance of the evidence standard is used for determination in resolving grievances.
 The brief description below is only intended to provide an overview.
-For a full description and understanding of the process, individuals should refer to whichever Policy is being referenced.
+For a full description and understanding of the process, individuals should refer to whichever Policy is being referenced due to minor variations.

 If an individual is dissatisfied with the determination or finding, they may hold the right to an Appeal and should refer to the policy under which the action was submitted.

 To the extent possible, the College will make reasonable and appropriate efforts to ensure the privacy of individuals who submit a report, complaint or grievance.
 The College will endeavor to protect confidentiality when conducting an informal or formal investigation and resolving the matter except as otherwise required by law.
 In matters where there is a Complainant and Respondent, the Complainant’s name will be disclosed to the Respondent.
 If a Complainant insists that their name not be disclosed to the Respondent, the College’s ability to respond to the matter may be limited.